murchie85/murchie85.github.io/darkwire/README.md

 ![image](assets/threatintel/TWEETS.png)
 <br></br>
-The most popular user is: **0x3c7**
+The most popular user is: **anthomsec**

-## I'm excited to share a guest blog post I wrote for @censysio some time ago.
-In Advanced Persistent (Infrastructure)… https://t.co/8sN0Mg5muv
+## Hot 🔥 #threatintel from @FireEye. #UNC2452's 💥#SUNBURST💥 is the backdoor that was found inside of trojanized… https://t.co/kvY89IakHA